coltongrainger/fscss-volunteers/_posts/2017-11-07-cold-weather.md

 ## Cold Weather Shelter

-Thurston County approved funding for the Family Support Center to open Pear Blossom Place (PBP) as an emergency shelter from 7pm--7am nightly 11/15/17--04/30/18.
+Thurston County funds the Cold Weather Season in our community, including additional emergency family shelter beds at Pear Blossom Place.
+This year we have moved to a cold weather “season” as opposed to a night to night determination of availability based on temperature.
+The cold weather season operates from November 1 to April 30, and Pear Blossom Place opens additional beds from 7:00PM to 9:00AM every day.

 ### Building capacity is 70 people.
-The fire marshall has set the Smith building's (1st floor) capacity at 70 persons.
-With 36 long-term residents, 2 volunteers, and 1 staff person, we have room for 31 extra people.
-First come, first serve.
+The Family Support Center is contracted to provide 20 additional beds every night during the cold weather season.
+However, as a family support organization, and these beds being a life saving measure, it is highly unlikely we will ever turn someone away from cold weather shelter.
+Our maximum building capacity for the 1st floor is 70 people, allowing for additional 31 spots being available.
+In the event more than 25 people show up for cold weather shelter, the on-call staff person will be contacted to identify a plan to shelter additional people as we approach fire code (such as hotel stays, etc.).

 ### Hours are 7pm--7am.

-Cold weather shelter runs from 7pm to 7am, with FSCSS paid staff arriving at 6:45pm to screen people for entry.
-Volunteers do not need to let in cold weather clients until a few minutes before 7pm.
-Instead, encourage families to visit the Salvation Army for dinner, then return at 7pm.
+Cold weather shelter runs from 7pm to 9am, with FSCSS paid staff arriving at 7:00PM to get set up for the evening.
+Our families staying at cold weather know the hours are 7:00PM to 9:00AM, and occasionally may arrive a few minutes early as we enter really cold weather.
+Volunteers are not expected to manage cold weather families, and the staff person who arrives at 7:00 can get everyone set up.
+Volunteer can encourage families to visit the Salvation Army for dinner, then return at 7pm.
 (TODO: create map of heated buildings open to the public.)

 ### Screened entry: check if registered sex offender.
 The *first* time someone comes for cold weather shelter, we need to run their first/last name through the [sex offender registry](https://www.nsopw.gov/).
-Volunteers are welcome to search the sex offender registry, especially if they are letting someone in before FSCSS staff arrive. *Registered Sex Offenders may not stay on property.* FSCSS staff will complete [coordinated entry](https://deptofcommerce.app.box.com/s/8nt4mgmr3izkj9juizisji9w6igdgjd6) paperwork for enrollment in the [Homeless Management Information System](http://www.commerce.wa.gov/serving-communities/homelessness/hmis/), which also connects the family in the to additional social services.
+Volunteers are welcome to search the sex offender registry, especially if they are letting someone in before FSCSS staff arrive. *Registered Sex Offenders may not stay on property.*

 ### Sleeping Arrangements
 We keep additional mats, blankets, and pillows in the bike closet.
-Note: 30 people require lots of room: both the the bike closet and the living room will be crowded.
+Note: 30 people require lots of room: both the bike closet and the living room will be crowded.
 FSCSS staff will move furniture around 8:45pm to make room on the floor to sleep.
-The lights do not turn off (by order of the fire marshal).
+The lights do not turn off in the common room.

 We ask long-term shelter residents to retire to their rooms after 9pm.
 (Note: this is not a hard rule.
 It's more important that the kids go to their rooms at 9pm than their parents.)
 We want to block off time for cold weather families to sleep.

 ### No personal belongings during daytime.
-We do not allow cold weather families to leave belongings in the shelter during the day.
-(Food left behind is usually eaten.
-Belongings can be stolen.
-As well, we don't have the capacity to hold either food or belongings.)
+We unfortunately do not heave the storage space to hold families items during the day, so we ask families to take their belongings with them.

-### No laundry or showers on site
+### No laundry or showers on site.
-We do not permit cold weather families to do laundry, cook with the stove or oven, or shower.
-They may use the microwave to heat food.
-If someone's health is at risk (and at our discretion) families may shower or launder blankents and clothing.
+Due to capacity, we unfortunately cannot provide shower or laundry services for families staying for cold weather.
+However, if a kiddo gets sick or a family only has soaking wet clothing then of course we can make an exception and offer a shower or laundry.
+Families may use the kitchen space in the common area, though we ask they clean up and do not keep any food in the cabinets/refrigerator as other families may eat it.

-We provide shower vouchers for the [YMCA](https://www.google.com/maps/place/South+Sound+YMCA+-+Downtown+YMCA/@47.0438296,-122.9686698,12z/data=!4m8!1m2!2m1!1sYMCA+olympia!3m4!1s0x5491751bc115f4a1:0x3399d2a90110a045!8m2!3d47.043851!4d-122.8986301) and the [Community Care Center](http://washington.providence.org/clinics/providence-community-care-center/) (families may also do laundry here).
+We provide shower vouchers for the [YMCA](https://www.google.com/maps/place/South+Sound+YMCA+-+Downtown+YMCA/@47.0438296,-122.9686698,12z/data=!4m8!1m2!2m1!1sYMCA+olympia!3m4!1s0x5491751bc115f4a1:0x3399d2a90110a045!8m2!3d47.043851!4d-122.8986301).
 We keep vouchers in a silver file cabinet under the front desk.

 ### Where to go during the day?

-At 7am (or 9am, depending on FSCSS staff discretion) we ask families to leave Pear Blossom Place.
+At 9am we ask families to leave Pear Blossom Place.
 We can support families by referring them to these heated buildings during the day.

 - [The Union Gospel Mission](http://www.ougm.org/) ([map](https://www.google.com/maps/place/Olympia+Union+Gospel+Mission/@47.048138,-122.9023151,17z/data=!3m1!4b1!4m5!3m4!1s0x54917519a6847141:0xc6cc6eecf622d0c1!8m2!3d47.048138!4d-122.9001264))
 - [Community Care Center](http://washington.providence.org/clinics/providence-community-care-center/) ([map](https://www.google.com/maps/place/Providence+Community+Care+Center/@47.0457611,-122.8995449,17z/data=!3m1!4b1!4m5!3m4!1s0x54917519513c91dd:0xece682ae23c7efd1!8m2!3d47.0457611!4d-122.8995449))